-From the small scale that this has already been implemented in the mechanics courses, as well as our experience from the Chemical Engineering program [4], it is clear that the students appreciate the ability to work with realistic models and the possibility to gain insight and understanding of the behavior of the systems studied.
-For instance, the students have used these tools in the 2nd year design project and the quality of the analysis has been significantly raised.
+From the small scale that this has already been implemented in the mechanics courses, as well as experiences from the Chemical Engineering program [3], it is clear that the students appreciate the ability to work with realistic models and the possibility to gain insight and understanding of the of the behavior of the systems studied.
 Further, we strongly believe that the proposed education also has the potential to increase the interest for the underlying mathematics.
 Clearly, the proposed approach strengthens the connection between the applications and mathematics.
 This is very important for the engineering education, having in mind that mathematics is the fundamental tool for most of the engineering students.
-This kind of mathematics makes it possible to study the complete problem: from modeling and solution to simulation of the system and comparison with physical reality.
-This is, as far as we understand, one of the corner stones of the CDIO curriculum.
+This kind of mathematics makes it possible to solve the complete problem: from modeling and solution to simulation of the system and comparison with physical reality.
+This is, as far as we understand, one of the corner-stones in the CDIO-curriculum.
 However, our experience also shows that it is important to emphasize symbolic hand calculation and basic programming concepts in the teaching, so that these are not lost in the excitement over the possibility of doing simulations.